 The 3 metro stations in Laval are operated by the Société de transport de Montréal (STM).

-That means you need a ticket that’s valid on the STM in order to board the metro at Montmorency, De la Concorde or Cartier station.
+That means you need an All modes AB ticket in order to board the metro at Montmorency, de la Concorde or Cartier station.

 Tickets valid for taking the metro in Laval

-The train line serving Île Jésus is exo2 — Saint-Jérôme (Sainte-Rose, Vimont and De la Concorde stations).
+The train line serving Laval is exo2 — Saint-Jérôme (Sainte-Rose, Vimont and De la Concorde stations).

 Tickets valid for taking the train in Laval